 But if they “promise” you anything, my suggestion is to run in the opposite direction.
 They either don’t have a clue what they are talking about or they employ tactics that “game” search engines using unethical, “black hat”, techniques.
 If that is the case, then it’s this point where you should probably sprint away.

 Let’s Be Realistic

 Take Mobile Cuisine for example.
 Yes, we do use SEO tactics when developing the site and the content we produce, but it’s not one of our main business goals to get on page 1 for certain keywords.
 Sure, it would be awesome to show up on page 1 for “food truck” or “food trucks.”
 But trust us, it is virtually impossible.

 We could devote every waking moment for the next month to this endeavor and probably not make much progress.
 Not only are we competing with other online food truck trade journals, but every single one of the thousands of food trucks in the country, the food truck associations as well as every company that supplies the food truck industry who has optimized their website for one of those keyword strings.

-So we know when we get an email that promises number 1 page 1, it’s certainly a bald faced lie.
+So we know when we get an email to Get Ranked #1 On Google, it’s certainly a bald faced lie.

 What They Actually Do?

 Some emails will offer you all types of SEO services.
 Some may even offer to link your site to more than 1,000 for just 5 bucks.